Mark Canha Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.

-- The Marlins have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Marlins have a 4.27 team ERA that ranks 16th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 169 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Marlins pitchers combine to give up 170 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Luzardo will look to claim his 10th win when he gets the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts through 155 1/3 innings pitched.
+- Chargois (2-0) makes the start for the Marlins, his third of the season.

-- The lefty's most recent time out was on Tuesday against the Los Angeles Dodgers, when he went six innings, surrendering two earned runs while giving up four hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the righty tossed a scoreless third of an inning against the Los Angeles Dodgers without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.